| Healing Abandonment Wounds by Margaret Paul I have counseled individuals, couples, families and business

 under the age of 11, for example, are uncomfortable with talking about painful feelings.
 They do not ordinarily tell their

 parents or other adults what is going through their minds unless they are asked.
+Every survivor of a traumatic event can re-experience

 the trauma at anytime.
 Conversations, smells, touches can trigger an event or sequence of events that benchmark when the trauma